abhay-18/Open_OCR_Correct/README.md

 3) Click on “Load Data” to load Dictionary, Confusions, Sandhi Rules, GEROCR , IEROCR.
 Common OCR words in GEROCR and IEROCR will be loaded in Domain Vocabulary.
 It will take few seconds.
 If you forget to “Load Data”, data will be loaded whenever you right click a word.
 4) Finally, after loading data, page1.txt will again appear in the text browzer.
 Left click on the word to change the mouse cursor position and then right click on the colored words to generate suggestions.
+5) For using speech recognition feature to correct error you can use Ctrl+Q to record the voice and then Ctrl+W to stop recording.
-5) Type in slp1 format and press “Cntrl+d” to change the text under cursor to Devanagari. e.g. :-
+6) Type in slp1 format and press “Cntrl+d” to change the text under cursor to Devanagari. e.g. :-
 प्रन्थाङ्कः -> graन्थाङ्कः -> (Cntrl D) -> ग्रन्थाङ्कः
 If there are any issues in the format, just right click on the word and select the correct suggestion.
 Leave the correct colored words as it is.
-6) Do not forget to use “Cntrl + S” to save the partially/fully corrected page to folder “Corrected”.
+7) Do not forget to use “Cntrl + S” to save the partially/fully corrected page to folder “Corrected”.
 Next time you come to the same page, the page will be uploaded from folder “Corrected” automatically.
-7) Very Important: Afther the whole page is corrected load the words in Domainvocabulary by clicking “Cntrl + Shift + P”.
+8) Very Important: Afther the whole page is corrected load the words in Domainvocabulary by clicking “Cntrl + Shift + P”.
-8) There is a timer on top left which gets updated on each right click or “Ctrl S”.
+9) There is a timer on top left which gets updated on each right click or “Ctrl S”.
 It resets to 0 on loading the new page.
 Use “Ctrl+Shift+R” to move to next page and “Ctrl+Shift+L” to move to previous page.
-9) As you use “Cntrl + Shift + P” to load domain words, you will observe improvement in suggestions page by page.
+10) As you use “Cntrl + Shift + P” to load domain words, you will observe improvement in suggestions page by page.
-10) A useful tip: keep the GEROCR open in an editor as certain correct lines can be directly copied from it.
+11) A useful tip: keep the GEROCR open in an editor as certain correct lines can be directly copied from it.

 # Citations